jasuperior/4.iv/README.md

 let a: State<number> = state(1);
 ```

-A state variable works shares the same interface as the value that constructed it.
-This means, a state of a `number`, will still work just like any other `number` in you code.
-It just additionally acts as a setter when it is called like a function.
+Since a state variable shares the same interface as the value that constructed it.
+This means, the state of a `number`, will still work just like any other `number` in your code.
+It just additionally acts as a setter for the `next` or `then` method of the underlying Action when it is called like as function, with either a new value or an effect respectively.

 ```typescript
 import { state } from "@oneii3/4iv";